tyashin/CIS-CC-UOL-violations/complaints/README.md

 ### Complaints directory

-#### This directory is for storing copies of the official complaints that were addressed to UOL.
+#### This directory is for storing copies of the official complaints that were addressed to UOL and the answers for those complaints.

 Accepted file formats: PDF and HTML.